jasonicarter/udacity/P5_Enron_Email_Data_Machine_Learning/final_project/Submission_Report.md

 When exploring the data, a number of outliers were discovered, some were not relevant while others were.
 In order to determine next steps, more data analysis was required.

 One extreme outlier was removed from the dataset.
-It was data point representing the total values and not an actual observation, while another outliers were kept because although they were outliers, it was very representative of the data and to our overall goal for the project.
+It was a data point representing the total values and not an actual observation, while another outliers were kept because although they were outliers, it was very representative of the data and to our overall goal for the project.
 Incompleteness was also a problem with the dataset.
-Below I've listed out the number of NaN values within the data.
+Below is an overview of the data, missing values and interesting data points.

 **Data Overview**